Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Asymptotic predictions of the analysis

+Second, the analysis predicts the location of folds of two-pulse orbits.
+Assuming that $\eps<0$, and solving for $\nu$, from expression (\ref{eq:tan_formula}) we obtain an expression for the $\nu$-dependence of a two-pulse orbit as a function of the internal parameter $s$:

-Considering $s$ as a continuation parameter, we can notice that $\nu$ has a quadratic dependence on $s$ for the existence of bi-modal homoclinic orbits.
-Thus, evaluating function (\ref{eq:nube}) at its critical point $s^*=exp(-2\rho \pi (1/4+n)/\sqrt{|\varepsilon|})/(2bh)$, provides the line
+Notice that this expression for $\nu$ has a quadratic dependence on the internal parameter $s$ with an extremum at $s=0$.
+This gives the existence of a fold two-pulse homoclinic orbits with respect to $\mu$:

-in the $\varepsilon-\nu$ parameter space where the bi-modal orbits cease to exist.
-This curve has been illustrated in Figure \ref{fig:epsnu}, panel \textbf{I)}.
-Notice that curve (\ref{eq:bimfold})
+For each $n$ we can regard \eqref{eq:bimfold} as providing a curve in the $(\varepsilon,\nu)$ parameter plane in which two-pulse orbits get destroyed in a fold bifurcations.
+A version of this curve for a fixed $n$ is illustrated in Figure \ref{fig:epsnu}(I).

-emanates from the codimension-two point $(\eps,\nu)=(0,0)$.
-Thus two-pulse orbits are destroyed in a fold for positive $\nu$-values which, as $\eps \to 0$, tend exponentially quickly to the same parameter value $\nu=0$ as the primary fold.
-It is then a straightforward argument to show that all three-pulse and multi-modal orbits with an arbitrary number of pulses should also be destroyed in this manner as $\nu$-increases (see path (a) in Figure.~\ref{fig:epsnu} panel \textbf{I)} and the respective one parameter continuation sketch in the bottom panel).
-We can now ask the question what happens to the same orbits as we move to path (b) which passes through the codimension-two point.
-Here we note that the fold points all align to leading order at the {\em same} parameter value, $\nu=0$.
-Next consider what happens along path (c).
-Here the multi-pulse orbits first cross $\eps=0$ before reaching $\nu=0$ and therefore each multi-pulse orbit is destroyed via a non-local bifurcation in function space.
+Notice that curve (\ref{eq:bimfold}) emanates from the codimension-two point $(\eps,\nu)=(0,0)$.
+Thus two-pulse orbits are destroyed in a fold for positive $\nu$-values which, as $\eps \to 0$, tends exponentially quickly to the same parameter value $\nu=0$ as the primary fold.
+It is in principle a straightforward argument to show that all $n$-pulse for $n>2$ should also be destroyed in this manner as $\nu$-increases (see path (a) in Figure.~\ref{fig:epsnu} panel I) and the respective one-parameter continuation sketch in the bottom panel).

+We can now ask the question what happens to the same orbits as we move from path (a) to path (c) in Fig.~\ref{fig:epsnu} via path (b) which passes through the codimension-two point.
+On path (c) the multi-pulse orbits first cross $\eps=0$ before reaching $\nu=0$ and therefore each multi-pulse orbit is destroyed via a bifurcation at which $\tau \to \infty$.
+This is a bifurcation in which the large pulse-like maxima become infinitely far seperated.